LIT-Protocol/docs/docs/concepts/pkpsAsWallet.md

 :::note
 **SDK DOCUMENTATION**

-For the most up to date SDK documentation, check out the [Lit JS SDK V2 API docs](https://js-sdk.litprotocol.com/).
+For the most up to date SDK documentation, check out the [Lit JS SDK Latest API docs](https://js-sdk.litprotocol.com/).
 For references to the Lit Actions functions which can be accessed inside a Lit Action via the `Lit.Actions` object, check out the [Lit Actions](http://actions-docs.litprotocol.com/) API docs.

 Need some `LIT` test tokens to mint a PKP?
 Get some from the [faucet](https://faucet.litprotocol.com/)!